cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-11-17-on-building-ai-systems-today.md

 - Why they fail: Niche markets often lack the scale needed to make an app profitable.
 AI tools for ultra-specific tasks, like “AI for knitting pattern generation,” may not justify the investment.
 - Example: Tally’s credit management platform collapsed due to limited scalability and poor product pivots ([Selldone](https://selldone.com/blog/major-startup-failures-2024-824)).

+In summary, avoid building AI apps that don’t solve a real problem, are overhyped, or target markets that are too small to scale.

-## Key Lessons from AI Failures
+# Lessons from AI Failures

+Building a successful AI system isn’t just about coding algorithms and feeding them data.
+It’s about learning from the mistakes of others.
+A few notable failures provide crucial insights into what can go wrong, and what to avoid in the development process.

-1. **Bias Is Your Biggest Enemy**
+## Bias Is The Biggest Enemy

+One of the most dangerous pitfalls in AI is bias, which can unintentionally emerge through data or algorithmic design.
-   AI systems that perpetuate bias can quickly tarnish a company’s reputation.
-Microsoft’s Tay chatbot is a textbook case of how biased data leads to PR disasters.
+GenAI systems that perpetuate bias can quickly damage a company’s reputation, especially in sensitive industries.

-2. **Privacy Is Non-Negotiable**
+A classic example of this is [Microsoft’s Tay chatbot](https://en.wikipedia.org/wiki/Tay_(chatbot)), which was launched in 2016 to interact with users on Twitter.
+Unfortunately, it was quickly hijacked by biased and offensive content due to insufficient safeguards.
+Current AI systems must be designed with bias mitigation in mind, ensuring that they are fair and ethical.

+## Privacy Is Non-Negotiable

+When it comes to AI, privacy is not a feature, it’s a fundamental requirement.
-   Apps that mishandle sensitive data, especially in healthcare and finance, risk regulatory penalties and losing user trust.
-Always prioritize data protection.
+Especially in sectors like healthcare and finance, mishandling sensitive user data can lead to significant regulatory penalties and, perhaps worse, the loss of customer trust.

-3. **Don’t Overpromise**
-   Many startups crumble because they promise the moon but deliver a rock.
-Be transparent about your AI’s capabilities and limitations.
+Companies must prioritize data protection, making sure that systems are secure and that users’ privacy is never compromised.
+This includes adhering to global privacy standards like [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) or [CCPA](https://oag.ca.gov/privacy/ccpa/regs), and being transparent about how user data is collected and used.

+## The Trap of Overpromising

+ While the potential of AI can be captivating, it’s essential to remain grounded and transparent about the technology’s current capabilities.
+Many companies have fallen into the trap of hyping up their AI solutions, only to disappoint users with results that fall short of expectations.
+For example, [Forward Health](https://www.businessinsider.com/healthcare-startup-forward-shutdown-carepod-adrian-aoun-2024-11) promised a futuristic healthcare experience with its CarePods but failed to deliver on its ambitious vision.
+To avoid overpromising, companies should set realistic goals, communicate openly with users, and focus on incremental improvements rather than grandiose claims.

 # What Makes an AI Idea Worth Pursuing?

-1. **Clear Value Proposition**
+Not all AI projects are worth pursuing.
+The ones that succeed share some common traits that set them apart from the noise.
+Below are factors to keep in mind when evaluating whether an AI idea is worth your time and resources.

+## Clear Value Proposition

-- Ask yourself: Does this app solve a real problem?
-And does it do so in a way that’s better than existing solutions?
+Before jumping into the development of any AI system, ask yourself: Does this app solve a real-world problem?
+And is it doing so in a way that’s better, faster, or cheaper than existing solutions?

-2. **Scalability**
-- Avoid hyper-niche markets unless you have a compelling reason to believe they’ll grow.

-3. **Ethical Design**
+The best AI ideas are those that tackle well-defined issues, making people’s lives easier or helping businesses streamline operations.
+Without a compelling value proposition, even the most advanced AI will struggle to gain traction.

+## Scalability
+While niche markets can be tempting, they are often not the best starting point for an AI system unless you have a very clear, long-term vision.
+Aim for ideas that can scale, reaching wider audiences or applying across various industries.
+Scalability isn’t just about expanding your user base—it’s about adapting the technology to different use cases, which will increase the likelihood of long-term success.

+## Ethical Design
-- Consider potential misuse of your AI.
-Tools like deepfake generators have immense creative potential but can also be used maliciously.
+Every AI system comes with a responsibility: to design it with ethics in mind.
+Consider the potential negative uses of your AI.
+While technologies like deepfake generators show immense creative potential, they also pose significant risks for misuse.
+It's essential to build safeguards and establish ethical boundaries to prevent your AI from being used for harmful purposes.

-## Additional Pitfalls to Watch Out For
+# Additional Pitfalls to Watch Out For

-From my research and recent discussions, there are a few more pitfalls to keep in mind when building AI applications:
+In addition to the primary lessons above, there are a few more pitfalls that commonly arise in AI development.
+These may not always be immediately obvious but are equally critical in creating a successful AI application.

-1. **Use Generative AI When You Don’t Need It**
+## Use GenAI When You Don’t Need It

+GenAI is incredibly powerful, but it’s not a one-size-fits-all solution.
 As the saying goes, “Not everything is a nail.”
-Generative AI should not be used for every problem.
-Many times, simpler solutions such as linear programming or basic algorithms can outperform AI in terms of cost and efficiency.
-For example, optimizing energy consumption via a basic schedule based on electricity prices is far more effective and cheaper than feeding the same data into a large language model (LLM) ([Chip Huyen, Jan 16, 2025](https://www.chiphuyen.com)).
+Sometimes, simpler solutions like linear programming or basic algorithms can solve the problem more efficiently and cost-effectively.
+For example, optimizing energy consumption with a basic schedule based on electricity prices is far more effective and cheaper than running the same data through a complex language model (as noted by AI expert Chip Huyen).
+Before opting for GenAI, carefully consider if it’s the best approach.

-2. **Confusing Bad Product with Bad AI**
+## Confusing Bad Product with Bad AI

-   Often, issues with AI products aren’t because of the AI itself, but because of the overall product design or poor user experience.
-A bot might be working perfectly fine, but users might not know how to interact with it.
-The right UX can transform a mediocre AI into something genuinely useful, as demonstrated by Intuit's chatbot design.
+A common misconception is that poor user experiences or ineffective AI solutions are the result of faulty algorithms.
+In reality, many issues arise from poor product design or a lack of attention to the user interface (UI).
+For example, a chatbot might function perfectly but fail to engage users simply because they don’t know how to interact with it.
+A well-designed UX can transform even a mediocre AI into something genuinely useful.
+[Intuit’s chatbot](https://www.intuit.com/intuitassist/), for instance, was able to enhance the overall experience through smart design choices, demonstrating that good design can elevate AI performance.

-3. **Relying on Open-Source Models Without Customization**
+## Relying on Open-Source Models Without Customization

-   Using pre-trained models without fine-tuning them for your specific use case is like trying to win a marathon in flip-flops.
-Fine-tuning can make the difference between an app that's just "okay" and one that delivers real-world value.
+While pre-trained open-source models offer a quick and easy starting point, relying on them without tailoring them to your specific use case is a mistake.
+Using these models without fine-tuning them is akin to trying to run a marathon in flip-flops—it might work to some extent, but you’re not going to achieve optimal results.
+Customizing and fine-tuning models allows them to meet the specific needs of your application, making the difference between an average app and one that delivers real value to users.

 # Final Thoughts

-The Gold Rush is Far From Over
-AI won’t solve every problem, and when it is used, it must be applied carefully and thoughtfully.
+The AI gold rush is far from over.
-Many generative AI startups are rushing headfirst into this space, hoping to strike gold, but failing to dig deep enough to find the right nuggets.
+Many GenAI startups are rushing headfirst into this space, hoping to strike gold, but failing to dig deep enough to find the right nuggets.
 In the future, the winners will be those who embrace simplicity, scale, and ethics—while staying grounded in real-world needs.
 To make AI a lasting success, focus on creating products that truly solve problems for the user, rather than just jumping on the bandwagon.
 Who knows?
 Maybe your next AI project will end up as the one everyone’s talking about.
 Or maybe it will be yet another “failed startup” story.

-Time will tell, but remember, it’s all about **finding the right market fit**—not just building an app for the sake of it.
+You will never know until you try.

 # External Resources